-The worldwide Compressed Natural Gas (CNG) market is anticipated to grow at a CAGR of 11.9% between 2018 and 2026.
+The global compressed natural gas (CNG) market size is anticipated to grow at a CAGR of 11.9% from 2018 to 2026.
 Growing importance of CNG as a vehicular fuel in several regional markets is the main factor to drive industry growth over the forecast period.
 CNG use has been increasing rapidly owing to the benefits it offers economically and environmentally.
 As it is a considered as one of the cleanest transportation fuel, several government initiatives and schemes have been formulated for further increasing its use.
 This has actually enhanced the air quality.
 In April 2016, several countries agreed to sign in the Paris agreement to which the 21st conference (COP 21) preceded at the end of 2015 to the United Nations Framework Convention on Climate Change.
 Paris Protocol has already been appended by one seventy five nations, including China, Great Britain, the USA, Russia, France, etc., which confirmed the significance of environmental issues and climate change around the world.

 There are many properties of CNG that makes it a better alternative for IC engines.
 It diffuses quickly in air and fuel mix in low inlet temperatures compared to diesel or petrol, CNGs higher ignition temperature lead to reduced delay in auto ignition, higher octane number, maintenance cost is compatibly lower and the most important is the lower emission of carbon dioxide compared to other fossil fuels.
 These advantages have been the crucial factors in driving the overall Compressed Natural Gas (CNG) market over the past five to six years.
 Implementation of CNG fueled engines especially in public transport vehicles in many countries have been the major step towards a low carbon dioxide emission strategy for a greener environment.
 The increasing focus on production of natural gas compared to crude oil and recent discoveries of shale gas reserves are some of aspects for greater availability scenarios for CNG as transportation fuel along with other gas fuels.
 Supporting government regulations along with slowly developing infrastructure for CNG availability as transportation fuel will create greater demand globally for the Compressed Natural Gas (CNG) market in the coming years.